 MCC and the Government of Jordan signed a five-year, $275.1million compact in October 2010, to address the constraints outlined above.
 At that time, the Government of Jordan and MCC estimated that the compact would benefit more than 3 million people over 20 years, laying the groundwork for sustained economic growth by expanding access to clean water and improving wastewater treatment.
 4 This modern, more efficient water and sanitation system would create new opportunities for households, communities and businesses, as well as support stability in the region.
 MCA-Jordan was created soon after signing the compact to implement its programs.
 5

 At the end of the compact in December 2016, the Government of Jordan and MCC had spent 99 percent of the allocated compact funds to increase the supply of water available to households and businesses and help improve the efficiency of water delivery, wastewater collections and wastewater treatment.
 Given the nature of the investments, the entire kingdom’s population is expected to benefit from them.
-Further details of the compact results and impacts will be shared in forthcoming impact and performance evaluations, expected by 2019, with a final report to be submitted in 2021.
+Further details of the compact results and impacts found in the final independent evaluation reports here and here and are summarized in the evaluation briefs here and here.

 - Original Amount at Compact Signing:

 December 13, 2016

 Estimated benefits correspond to $270 million of compact funds, where cost-benefit analysis was conducted.